Azure-Samples/cosmosdb-dotnet-create-documentdb-and-configure-for-eventual-consistency/README.md

 author: alvadb
 ---

-# Getting Started with Cosmosdb - Create Document D B With Eventual Consistency - in .Net #
+# Getting Started with Cosmosdb - Create Cosmos D B With Eventual Consistency - in .Net #

-           Azure DocumentDB sample -
+           Azure CosmosDB sample -
-            - Create a DocumentDB configured with eventual consistency
+            - Create a CosmosDB configured with eventual consistency
-            - Get the credentials for the DocumentDB
+            - Get the credentials for the CosmosDB
-            - add collection to the DocumentDB
+            - add collection to the CosmosDB
-            - Delete the DocumentDB.
+            - Delete the CosmosDB.

 ## Running this Sample ##